svendahlstrand/web-serial-api/README.md

 ![](docs/assets/demo.gif)

-> Reading a resistor value and dimming an LED from the browser.
+> Reading analog input, using a potentiometer, and dimming an LED from the browser.

 ## Before Playing With the Serial API